mrakgr/Trading-Journal/journal_2025.md

 Will work on trade analysis during the weekend.
 Don't feel like it during my workdays.

 So far the week did start out pretty challenging.
 I absolutely must hold this week and the next 3.
 As scary as the market is now, it's much more dangerous to sell out early than late.

+7/2/2025

+9:40am.
+I got up early today I started wondering about Japanese stocks and whether what Sheridan said was true.

+So what I've been doing for the past hour is going over the stock charts of all the Japanese stocks sorted by 6 month momentum, and I cannot find even a single one worth trading.

+The 8-week uptrend rule simply doesn't work, the momentum stocks just spike and then sit there for months.
+They also generally have huge and sudden declines, and have wild swings all over the place.
+There is no trend, they just pierce.
+So I think he is right.

+I am sure that if I only had the Tokyo market to trade, I might as well retire.

+I didn't realize at all how much my method is dependant on liquidity.
+It does seem to be the case that the more efficient the market is, the better it works.
+Japan needs a proper bull market to draw the money into it.

+Given the lesson, I think the top down approach is even more important than I thought.
+There is a bull market is europe which will make my methods work well.
+Having the money come into the market is what is needed for liquidity, which should ameliorate the wild swings we see in Tokyo stocks.